umarhassan-mitodl/24.900-fall-2012/content/pages/syllabus.md

 Attendance in class and recitations is _required_, and will affect your grade.
 Though you can learn a lot from the readings, _many_ classes will present material not in the readings—or will present the material in a slightly different way.

-Participation in recitation discussions is part of the _communications intensive_ component required in [CI-H](http://web.mit.edu/commreq/index.html) classes.
+Participation in recitation discussions is part of the _communications intensive_ component required in {{% resource_link "21f9d038-61f4-4569-8264-e91b330d3040" "CI-H" %}} classes.
 Attendance will be taken in recitations.

 ### Homework: Problem Sets and Papers